 Sex Education Issues in Bali

 Indonesia’s formal curriculum has no sex education modules.
 A taboo subject, sex is seldom discussed with teenagers.
-As a result, Bali continues to see high levels of sexual disease, early/unwanted pregnancies and more.
+As a result, Bali continues to see high levels of sexual disease, unplanned pregnancies and more.

 Meanwhile, teenagers often have little understanding of the menstrual cycle or contraception, resulting in unwanted out-of-wedlock pregnancies (often resulting in pregnancies referred to as MBA – ‘Married by Accident’).